adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 Don't split the difference.
 Compromise and accepting worse deals is a tactic for feelings or discomfort minimization, not good negotiating.

 Deadlines cause people to do many things against the best interest and to rush a situation.
 Across countless private industry clients of Voss, only one example over decades could be given of a real deadline.
 Almost all are fake and with minimal blowback if it is missed, and thus a tool to imply deadlines for counterparts and not to get frantic yourself.

+Use and be aware of the emotional power of the "F" word: _fair_.
+People intuitively do not want to be seen as being unfair.
+Starting the negotiation stating that you want to operate the negotiations fairly and using the word to describe the deal you're presenting puts the moral quandry on the other person.
+Similarly if they complain of a deal not being fair, and you're not aware of this potentially unconscious tactic, you can easily end up providing irrational concessions to be seen as _fair_ in the eyes of the other party.